 Each judge is provided with a copy of the quarterly Local 518 Music (and More) Reports for the year in question.
 This has been produced by Andy Gregory at WEXT since 2012; copies are available for free on the station’s web site.
 This is a very thorough almanac of record, album and video releases in the market, complete with links to the work.
 We feel that this is best way to ensure work is not overlooked.
 If you wish to be nominated for a video, record or album release, please follow the instructions on the station’s web site for submitting details of your work.

 Participants in the judging process can nominate in any category.
 This is done electronically and during phone meetings.
 In some categories judges collectively may nominate 20, 30 or 40 or more names or works for consideration, in others the number is smaller for a number of reasons (such as in Radio Station of the Year – there are only so many radio stations in the market).
-Committees for different genres wean down the nominees to six finalists in all but three categories (Record, Album and Video of the Year) where up to eight nominees are accepted.
-Judges are free to name fewer than the six or eight spots allotted in any category.
+Committees for different genres wean down the nominees to six finalists in all but four categories (Songwriter, Record, Album and Video of the Year) where up to eight nominees are named.
+Judges are free to name fewer than the six or eight nominees spots allotted in any category.

 Judges are given roughly four weeks to review the finalists.
 Links to recorded work, social media pages, Web sites, etc. are provided.
 Judges are highly encouraged to vote only in those categories where they feel themselves knowledgeable.
 Some judges only vote in a handful of categories, most vote in slightly more or less than half of categories.